russellromney/book_reviews/README.md

 # Objects

-### five data files:

-`goodreads_library_export.csv` - csv export of my goodreads library as of January 2018

-`goodreads_reviews.json` - json file with goodreads reviews for all books in the `goodreads_library_export.csv`

-`goodreads_reviews.p` - pickle file of dictionary containing all the goodreads reviews

-`amazon_reviews.json` - json file with all amazon reviews of books in goodreads library

-`amazon_reviews.p` - pickle file of dictionary containing all the amazon reviews

 ### two code files
 Two files contain the code - 100% from me, no copypasta - that did the scraping: